lp-wan/archi/schc-architecture.md

 A SCHC Header is mandatory in a stratum and can be free of charge for very constrained networks such as LPWAN.
 It allows the recognition of SCHC as the next header and can give the protocol that SCHC has compressed.
 -->

-{{Fig-SCHCSESSION}} illustrates the case where a given stratum may compress multiple protocols sessions, each corresponding to a different SCHC Packet Instance.
+{{Fig-SCHCSESSION}} illustrates the case where a given stratum may compress multiple protocols sessions, each corresponding to a different SCHC Payload Instance.

 <!--
 shows the SCHC strata that needs to be introduced in the Architecture when SCHC is used to compress different protocols together or independently as {{rfc8824}} has described for CoAP.
 Notice that the parenthesis in the figure indicates a SCHC compression.